-Emergency Management is a system that mitigates, prepares for, responds to and recovers from disasters.
-This “system” is a community wide partnership that involves city, township, borough, county, state and federal governments; authorities; businesses and industries in the community, non-profit community organizations; faith-based organizations; schools; and the private individual.
+The Erie County Department of Public Safety’s Emergency Management division is responsible for mitigating, preparing for, responding to and recovering from disasters.
+This community-wide partnership involves municipal, county, state and federal governments; authorities; businesses and industries; nonprofit community organizations; faith-based organizations; schools; and private citizens.

 The very first tier of emergency management starts with you and your family.
-When a disaster strikes you must act to protect yourself and your family.
-When the disaster is outside of scope of what you or your family can handle, local government responds.
-When municipal governments need help they contact and coordinate with the county.
-When the county needs assistance, they first go to their regional partners and then to the state.
-If the disaster is of a magnitude that state resources are not enough the Governor can request that the President declare a disaster.
+When a disaster strikes, you must act to protect yourself and your family.
+When the disaster is outside the scope of what you or your family can handle, local government responds.
+When municipal governments need help, they contact and coordinate with the county.
+When county officials need assistance, they first go to their regional partners, and then to the state.
+If the disaster is of a magnitude that state resources are not enough, the governor can request that the president declare a disaster.
 Very few disasters reach this magnitude.

-If you have disaster damage or need information pertaining to a disaster, contact your city/township/borough and they can put you in contact with your local emergency management coordinator.
-Please do not contact county emergency management as all damage reports must be made to the local municipality.
-For a list of Local Emergency Management Coordinators please contact the Department of Public Safety.
+If you have disaster damage or need information about a disaster, contact your city, township or borough, and officials there can put you in contact with your local emergency management coordinator.
+Please do not contact county emergency management, as all damage reports must be made to the local municipality.
+For a list of local emergency management coordinators, please contact the Erie County Department of Public Safety.

-Like your borough, City or township, Erie County Emergency Management must also have an emergency management coordinator, an emergency operations plan, an emergency operations center and an emergency operations center staff.
-Click here to see the county emergency operations “basic” plan.
-Please note that under Act 3 of 2008 (Pa Right to Know Law) some information regarding emergency management activities may be exempt.
+Like your borough, city or township, Erie County Emergency Management must also have an emergency management coordinator, an emergency operations plan, an emergency operations center and an emergency operations center staff.
+Please note that under Act 3 of 2008 (Pennsylvania Right to Know Law), some information regarding emergency management activities may be exempt.

-Emergency management officials work with others to identify possible disasters that could impact Erie County.
+Emergency management officials work with other partners to identify possible disasters that could impact Erie County.
 Building codes, zoning and flood plain ordinances are some of the common methods to reduce our vulnerability to disaster.

 Preparedness is the phase of emergency that deals with planning, organizing and equipping, training, exercising and evaluation.
 What emergency management and the community as a whole do in the months and years before a disaster have the greatest impact on determining our success or failure during a disaster.